NickLiffen/ghas-enablement/README.md

 ## Purpose

-The purpose of this tool is to help enable GitHub Code Scanning across multiple repositories in an automated way.
+The purpose of this tool is to help create a `codeql-analysis.yml` file across multiple repositories in an automated way.

 ## What does this tooling do?